 Applicants offering two A-levels including Mathematics plus one from Physics (preferred), Biology, Chemistry, Further Mathematics, Technology and Design and one Level 3 BTEC Subsidiary Diploma/National Extended Certificate (or equivalent qualification) will also be considered.
 Offers will be made in terms of the overall BTEC grade(s) awarded.
 Please note that a maximum of one BTEC Subsidiary Diploma/National Extended Certificate (or equivalent) will be counted as part of an applicant’s portfolio of qualifications.
 The normal GCSE profile will be expected.

 A-level General Studies and A-level Critical Thinking are not normally considered as part of a three A-level offer and, although they may be excluded where an applicant is taking 4 A-level subjects, the grade achieved could be taken into account if necessary in August/September.

-Applicants offering Higher National Certificates and Higher National Diplomas are not normally considered for MEng entry but, if eligible, will be made a change course offer for the corresponding BEng programme.
-Subject to satisfactory academic performance during the second year of the BEng course, it may be possible for students to transfer to the MEng programme at the end of Stage 2 depending on performance.
+Applicants offering BTEC Extended Diplomas/National Extended Diplomas, Higher National Certificates and Higher National Diplomas are not normally considered for MEng entry but, if eligible, will be made a change course offer for the corresponding BEng programme.
+Subject to satisfactory academic performance during the first two years of the BEng course, it may be possible for students to transfer to the related MEng programme at the end of Stage 2.

 If you are made an offer then you will be invited to an Open Day, which is usually held on a Saturday in late February or early- mid March.
 This will allow you the opportunity to visit the University and to find out more about the degree programme of your choice; the facilities on offer.
 It also gives you a flavour of the academic and social life at Queen's.